 - All data submitted in Lab_MN must be e-mailed to MPCA: firstname.lastname@example.org

-All monitoring points must have a SYS_LOC_CODE for submit data using EQuIS.
-Please contact your MPCA Solid Waste permitting staff hydrogeologist or engineer to obtain the appropriate SYS_LOC_CODE.
+- All monitoring points must have a SYS_LOC_CODE for submit data using EQuIS.
+Contact MPCA permitting staff to obtain the code.

-Proprietary/confidential data.
-If your report contains proprietary data, you must submit two copies of your annual report: one that is "not public" containing all data, and a second that is "public" with the proprietary information redacted.
-The MPCA will no longer redact the solid waste annual report data; any information submitted in the public version will be available for review.
+- If your report contains proprietary data, submit two copies of your annual report: one that is "not public" containing all data, and a second that is "public" with the proprietary information redacted.
+Any information submitted in the public version will be available for review.
 If you only submit one report, it will be considered public.